Martino3108/Vincenzo_Martino_Arena/README.md

 # I'm Martino

 Passionate about **Quantitative Finance**, **Machine Learning**, and **Data Science**.
-Here you can explore a curated selection of my featured projects.
+Here you can explore a selection of my featured projects.

 ---